 “Schwarzman has emerged as one of Trump’s most generous donors,” the Washington Post reported in 2018, “as well as a key advisor with rare and regular access to the president.”

-By 2020, Schwarzman had shelled out a total of $4.4 million to Trump’s re-election campaign and Super PACs aligned with Trump, according to Federal Election Commission filings.
+By 2020, Schwarzman had shelled out a total of $4.4 million to Trump’s re-election campaign and political committees aligned with Trump, according to Federal Election Commission filings.

 Schwarzman also took good care of Trump’s son-in-law, Jared Kushner — Blackstone delivered more than $400 million to Kushner’s problematic real estate projects.